Heart Failure in Children

 - Medicine side effects, especially from drugs used to treat cancer

-What are the symptoms of heart failure in children?
+What are the symptoms of heart failure in a child?

 Symptoms can occur a bit differently in each child.
 They can include:

 - Swelling (edema) of the feet, ankles, lower legs, belly, liver, and neck veins

 - Trouble breathing, especially with activity including rapid breathing, wheezing, or excessive coughing